tus/tus-js-client/README.md

 ## React Native support

-tus-js-client can be used in React Native applications with all of its functionality.
+tus-js-client can be used in React Native applications with nearly all of its functionality.
 Since there is no browser-like File object types in React Native, files are represented by objects with an `uri` property (i.e. `{ uri: 'file:///...', ... }`). tus-js-client accepts these objects and automatically resolves the file URI and